cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 The bad news is that any queries you create will disappear when you leave the page.
 If you work on anything complex, or anything that you want to return to, you may want to copy it to a separate document on your computer.
 You can also save code in the "Scratch ActiveCode" tool - click on the pencil at the top of the page to get to the tool.
 Note that the scratch tool is not connected to the same database, but instead uses an empty database.

 As you work through this textbook, there will be frequent interactive examples based on various tables in the database.
 The available tables are described in more detail in :ref:`Appendix A <appendix-a>`.
 You can also query the database to learn about its tables.
-To get a list of available tables, do:
+To get a list of available tables, execute the query:

 .. activecode:: sql_basics_example_catalog
     :language: sql